- Individual Session: $170 per 55 min

 What is sex therapy?

-Sex therapy is a type of psychotherapy that addresses mental health issues and/ or emotional concerns affecting a person’s sexual function, drive, and/or desire for intimacy.
-These issues are typically explored with the help of a licensed sex therapist.
-Some people seek help individually, while others may pursue sex therapy with a romantic partner.
+Sex therapy is a type of psychotherapy that addresses mental health issues and/or emotional concerns affecting a person’s sexual function, drive, and/or desire for intimacy.

 How Can Sex Therapy Help?